top of page

 Sargonus.png

 Sargonus is venerated in other parts of Aenya but is of lesser importance.
-In Northendell, he is mentioned in The Song of Strom as brother of the Delian chief god, Strom the Thunderer, God of Storms.
+In Northendell, he is mentioned in The Song of Strom as the brother of the Delian chief god, Strom the Thunderer, God of Storms.

 Appearances: Ages of Aenya